-The bank's liquid assets (including cash and central bank, due from banks and securities) decreased to DKK3.6 billion at year-end 2008 compared to DKK5.3 billion at year-end 2007.
-At the same time, liquid assets as a percentage of total assets decreased to 20% from 27%.
-The bank has increased its bond holdings (mainly Danish mortgage bonds) but reduced receivables from the central bank.
-In addition, the bank has committed credit facilities worth DKK1.4 billion from European banks, which are not currently used.
-Also, as a part of the government's support package, the Danish Central Bank has granted the bank with a facility of DKK800 million until 30 September 2010.
+The bank's liquid assets (including cash and central bank, due from banks and securities) decreased to DKK4.8 billion at end-March 2009 compared to DKK5.3 billion at year-end 2007.
+At the same time, liquid assets as a percentage of total assets decreased to 23% from 25%.
+In addition, the bank has committed credit facilities worth DKK1.1 billion from European banks, which are not currently used.
+Also, as a part of the government's support package, the Danish Central

+Bank has granted the bank with a facility of DKK800 million until 30 September 2010.

-The bank's funding structure is divided on the basis of customer deposits, representing about 57% of total external funding, interbank funding (37%) and long-term market funding including subordinated debt (6%).
+The bank's funding structure is divided on the basis of customer deposits, representing about 60% of total external funding, interbank funding (34%) and long-termmarket funding subordinated debt (6%).
 Of the interbank funding, about 70% matures after one year and we note that the level of interbank funding with a maturity of less than one year has been decreasing.
-The bank has satisfactory liquidity management, evidenced by a positive figure over a 12 month period when taking into account outflows and inflows in the form of scheduled payments, no access to the capital market and including liquid assets, a repoable securities portfolio and undrawn committed back-up lines.
+The bank has satisfactory liquidity management, evidenced by a positive figure over a 12 month period when taking into account outflows and inflows in the formof scheduled payments, no access to the capital market and including liquid assets, a repoable securities portfolio and undrawn committed back-up lines.
 Under this stress scenario, the loan portfolio remains unchanged.
-The bank established an EMTN programme amounting to EUR 2 billion in 2008.
+The bank established an BMTN programme amounting to BLR2 billion in 2008.

-Moody's will continue to monitor the bank's efforts to diversify funding sources and shift its funding structure towards more long-term funding.
-The government support schemes have been helpful in terms of liquidity - senior claims are covered by the two-year guarantee scheme until 30 September 2010 and the banks can issue medium-term loans with a state guarantee maturing by year-end 2013 at the latest.
+Moody's will continue to monitor the bank's efforts to diversify funding sources and shift its funding structure towards more long-termfunding.
+The government support schemes have been helpful in terms of liquidity - senior claims are covered by the two-year guarantee scheme until 30 September 2010 and the banks can issue medium-termloans with a state guarantee maturing by year-end 2013 at the latest.
 We note that these schemes are intended to be temporary.
 Therefore we will closely follow liquidity and funding positions of the Danish banks as these support schemes approach expiry.